pixipanda/qualitycheck/readme.md

 2. Supported checks: row count check, null check, unique check, distinct check.
 It could be extended to include other checks
 3. After the checks, it builds a dataFrame report.
 This dataFrame could be used to compare data correctness among multiple data sources
 4. Reports could be exported as json or csv or as a dataFrame.
+5. Predicate push is supported.
+Loading data from jdbc source to spark and then running checks may be not efficient.
+So, checks queries are sent to the store.
+By default, checks will be run on the dataFrame set predicatePush = "true" to enable predicate push
+   Ex: src/test/resources/qualityCheck/mysql
 ```